lengfeld/blockdiff/README.md

 patch file.

 Use asciidoc instead of pandoc to generate the manpage and the html for the homepage.
-Pandoc is a haskell programm and requires the haskel toolchain installed on the build system.
+Pandoc is a haskell programm and requires the haskell toolchain installed on the build system.

+Add argument "auto" for option "--blocksize" in command 'blockdiff diff'.
+The program should try to detect the suitable blocksize from the file, e.g. header of ext2,3,4 images or perdefined for tar.